trekhleb/nano-neuron/README.md

 ### Celsius to Fahrenheit conversion

-The temperature value in Celsius can be converted to Fahrenheit using the following formula: `f = 1.8 * c + 32`, where `c` is a temperature in Celsius and `f` is calculated temperature in Fahrenheit.
+The temperature value in Celsius can be converted to Fahrenheit using the following formula: `f = 1.8 * c + 32`, where `c` is a temperature in Celsius and `f` is the calculated temperature in Fahrenheit.

 ```javascript
 function celsiusToFahrenheit(c) {